104: No Such Thing As A Herd Of Koalas

 They do call them meteorongs, and they think that actually when people think they find meteorites, it's almost always a meteorong.
 It's very rare that you actually do find a real one.

-So the Natural History Museum has a room of meteorongs which are basically just rocks
+So, the Natural History Museum has a room of meteorongs, which are basically just rocks.
+Yeah, pretty much found in their gardens.

 And he says he's seen thousands, more than 5,000 meteorongs.
 He's retiring next year.

-Never yet has someone brought him something that's turned out to be a meteorite
+Never yet has someone brought him something that's turned out to be a meteorong.
+No.

-A couple found a thing in their garden that they'd actually found a couple of years ago and they said, actually, this looks a bit weird.
+Until this year, a couple found a thing in their garden that they'd actually found a couple of years ago, and they said, actually, this looks a bit weird.
 Brought it in.

 There you go.